Producer: Kat Mansoor

 Executive Producer: Ian Skellern

 Ian Skellern lived in Switzerland for 25-years, and took advantage by delving into the world of fine watchmaking.
 As a journalist and photographer he has reported on horology for over two decades, usually with a focus on independent and complicated watchmaking.
 He has written for many international watch magazines, has moderated social media channels, and is the co-founder of the watch blog Quill & Pad.
 Ian knows independent watchmakers; he has celebrated their good times and helped them through the bad, has slept on their couches (and they on his); has holidayed with independent watchmakers; and earned deep trust and learned intimate knowledge.
-In the world of high end independent watchmaking, Ian either knows where to look for the most interesting stories.
+In the world of high end independent watchmaking Ian knows where to look for the most interesting people with the most interesting stories.